usnistgov/dioptra/docs/source/reference/dioptra-components/users-reference.rst

 Retrieval Interfaces
 --------------------

-Users can be retrieved via the Python Client or the RESTAPI.
+Users can be retrieved via the Python Client or the REST API.

 .. _reference-users-retrieval-python-client: